CharlotteIoT/lab001-docs/Step5.md

 9. Log into X Windows using **pi** and **raspberry**

 Congrats you have completed the lap and you now have multiple things running on a single Raspberry PI.
 This thing is awesome isn't it!!!!

+Shutdown your Raspberry PI by using the X Windows menu interface (upper left hand corner of the screen) or typing in the following command in a telnet session:

+	sudo shutdown now -h

 [Home](README.md) | [Step 4](Step4.md)